 Pen and paper on the bedside table

 Practical and functional advice is to take notes immediately after waking up, instinctively noting everything you can remember about the experience.
-Alternatively, you can take advantage of a voice recorder, including that of a mobile phone, and recount the dream experience verbally.
+Alternatively, you can take advantage of a voice recorder, including a mobile phone, and verbally recount the dream experience.
 It may be interesting to compare all the notes at a later time, trying to bring out common traits, recurring dreams, and situations that recur in dreams, night after night.

 During this phase, it is good to remember that writing down your dream does not serve the purpose of making sense of it for others, but to help yourself remember.
 Only write what you really dreamed of, however irrational it may seem.
 Sometimes the deepest meanings of dreams lie precisely in the most twisted and inexplicable aspects.